About Schlechty Center

 Program vs. Framework

-The work of the Schlechty Center is predicated on the assumption that local educators, rather than outside consultants, are the people who must reform and transform our schools.
-Therefore, we position ourselves as the school reformer's best friend rather than as school reformers ourselves.
-We provide tools, intellectual scaffoldings, frameworks to discipline action, training experiences, networking opportunities, disciplined discussions, dialogue, and advice on strategy and process.
-But, we know in the end it is the practitioner who does most of the really hard work that must be done to transform the schools.
+The work of the Schlechty Center is predicated on the assumption that local educators, rather than outside consultants, are the people who must transform our schools.
+We have been there.
+We are teachers, principals, and superintendents.
+Therefore, we offer frameworks as opposed to programs and prescriptions.
+We provide tools, training experiences, networking opportunities, and advice on strategy and process.
+But, we do not offer any silver bullets.

-Because the style of the work of the Schlechty Center is at odds with those consulting operations that come in with a pre-packaged program and a canned set of training activities, it is sometimes initially difficult for those who work with us to connect with what we do.
+The style of the work of the Schlechty Center is at odds with those consulting operations that come in with a pre-packaged program and a canned set of training activities.
 Our goal is to learn with our clients and to leave them with tools that make it more likely that they will continue to learn long after we have departed.
 What we offer is more than a program; it is a new way of doing the business of schooling.